Yasmin-ar/appdev/README.md

 	testcurl.c		contains the code for sending commands to php files comm.c			contains the code for the posting and responding to a specific server. comm.h			contains constant functions declarations and definitions to comm.c
+	main.c			this file is used to test functions in screen.c screen.tar		this is the zipped file.
+	sound.c			contains sound file functions.
+	sound.h			this is the header file of sound.c test.wav		it contains  the sound wave file. testurl.c		this file contains the http link

 5. License and Copyright
 	This application follows GPLv2 copyright.
+6. Contact Information
+	Email				bridgeshetu@gmail.com
+	Phone number		0465954192
+	Skype				BLI Shetu sharmin

-6. Credits and acknowledgement
+7. Credits and acknowledgement